LagoVista/docs/GettingStarted.md

 A [Solution](./Solutions/Index.md) is a collection of [Device Confiugrations](./devices/DeviceConfigurations.md) that implements a specific set of services to manage a device.
 A solution can consist of many device configurations.
 In addition, your solution needs to specify the [Listeners](./PipelineModules/Listener.md) that will listen for messages from your devices.
-Finally a solution must include exactly one [Planner](./PipelineModules/Planner.md) module to map the incoming messages to [Routes](./Routes/Route.md).
+Finally, a solution must include exactly one [Planner](./PipelineModules/Planner.md) module to map the incoming messages to [Routes](./Routes/Route.md).

 A solution is a complete specification that will listen for and process messages from a device.